 Advanced Writing for Drama with MediaXchange

-The Advanced Writing for Television Drama Programme from MediaXchange is designed to build the professional writing skills and collaborative principles necessary for writers to succeed at the highest level in the competitive genre of primetime TV drama.
+The Advanced Writing for Television Drama Programme from MediaXchange was designed to build the professional writing skills and collaborative principles necessary for writers to succeed at the highest level in the competitive genre of primetime TV drama.

 The TCN Incubator with Triforce Creative Network